It happens too often.

 University choice can be highly debatable.
-In certain areas and fields it’s really not going to matter what university you went to.
+In certain areas and fields it’s really not going to matter which university you went to.
 Other people argue that in today’s economy, where it’s tough for recent grads to get decent jobs, going to a top university will put you a step ahead of your competition.

 Think about what your ideal career looks like.
 Where do you want to work?
 Where did those employees go to school?

-If you’re in a situation like this then opting for a less expensive university is the way to go.
+If you’re in a situation like this, then opting for a less expensive university is the way to go.

 Reading the horror stories of college grads who are sinking financially because of the debt load they took on should be inspiration to keep your finances in order while getting an education.

-College is a time to have fun but it’s also a time to grow up.
+College is a time to have fun, but it’s also a time to grow up.

 Working while you’re in school will help you cover your basic expenses and hopefully help you to save money or begin paying down your loans.

 You have several options when it comes to working.
 You can get an internship that will benefit you professionally after graduating.
-Participate in a work study program or work part time jobs in the food or retail industries.
+Participate in a work-study program or work part-time jobs in the food or retail industries.

-In addition you can also start your own side business to bring in an income.
+In addition, you can also start your own side business to bring in an income.